18F/hub/_pages/qa/glossary.md

 * **ATO** - Authority to Operate.
 It's a sign-off from an authorized agency official for a website to be allowed to engage with citizens, including security and some other stuff.
 Historically this is a three to six month process, but 18F has been working to fix this.
 Noah Kunin can sometimes help speed the process.

 * **AWS** - Amazon Web Services.
 When we make websites, this is where they all live.
+Read easy-to-understand descriptions of the different pieces [here](https://www.expeditedssl.com/aws-in-plain-english).

 * **AWS** - Alternative Work Schedule.
 Working eight, 10-hour days or working nine, nine-hour days in a pay period.